bfetler/cms_medicare/README.md

 #### Medicare Payment By State

-Absolute cost per service of each provider type is shown above in the figure "Median Log10 Pay Per Service".
+Absolute cost per service of each provider type is shown above in the figure "Median Log10 Pay Per Person".

 To show relative cost, maps of median cost per service by state were created for provider types.
 Three common provider types are shown in the figures below:
 + General Surgery (expensive)